QUOTES-Hope, anger and defiance greet birth of Israel's new government | Law-Order

 "With all due respect, Israel is not a widower.
 Israel's security was never dependent on one man.
 And it will never be dependent on one man."
 CHUCK SCHUMER, U.S. SENATE MAJORITY LEADER

 "So, there's a new Administration in Israel.
 And we are hopeful that we can now begin serious negotiations for a two-state solution.
 I am urging the Biden Administration to do all it can to bring the parties together and help achieve a two-state solution where each side can live side by side in peace."
-FAWZI BARHOUM, HAMAS SPOKESMAN
+MANSOUR ABBAS, ARAB MEMBER OF NEW ISRAELI GOVERNMENT

-“Regardless of the shape of the government in Israel, it will not alter the way we look at the Zionist entity.
-It is an occupation and a colonial entity, which we should resist by force to get our rights back.”
+"We are aware that this step has a lot of risks and hardships that we cannot deny, but the opportunity for us is also big: to change the equation and the balance of power in the Knesset and in the upcoming government."
 DAPHNA KILION, ISRAELI IN JERUSALEM

 "I think it's very exciting for Israel to have a new beginning and I'm hopeful that the new government will take them in the right direction."
 EREZ GOLDMAN, ISRAELI IN JERUSALEM